-Botox has quickly become to No. 1 non-surgical medical aesthetic treatment, with more than 7 million treatments performed last year.
+Botox has quickly become to No. 1 non-surgical cosmetic treatment with more than 7 million treatments performed last year.

 Despite the botulinum toxin’s popularity, there are still misconceptions about the treatment.

-Are you a nurse, doctor or medical professional looking to earn your Botox certification?
+Are you a nurse, physician or medical professional looking to earn your Botox certification?
 Discover the truth behind 6 of the most common Botox myths during Botox training!

 Common Botox Myths

-#1.
-Botox and dermal fillers are the same
+Botox Myth #1. — Botox and dermal fillers are the same

-Dermal fillers, on the other hand, are used to plump up areas that have lost volume due to aging.
-Fillers are typically used to treat smile lines, lips or cheeks.
-It is common for an injector to use a combination of Botox and dermal fillers on different areas of the face to achieve the best results!
+Dermal fillers, on the other hand, plump areas that have experienced volume loss due to aging.
+Fillers are used to treat smile lines, lips or cheeks.
+It is common for a cosmetic injector to use a combination of Botox and dermal fillers to achieve the best results!

-Although the effects of Botox do last for a good amount of time, they are not permanent.
-This is why clients should have regular treatments if they want to make sure their wrinkles don’t reappear.
-You will learn during Botox training that the effects of Botox last between 3 to 6 months on average.
-This depends on factors such as the facial anatomy of the client, the dosage of product and the area being treated.
+Although the effects of Botox last for a good amount of time, they are not permanent.
+Clients should have regular treatments if they want to make sure their dynamic wrinkles don’t reappear.
+You will learn during Botox training that Botox last between 3 to 6 months.
+This depends on factors such as facial anatomy, dosage and the area being treated.

-#3.
-Wrinkles will become worse if you stop using Botox
+Botox Myth #3. — Facial wrinkles will become worse if you stop using Botox

-If a client decides to stop using Botox, the wrinkles will just go back to how they were before treatment.
+If a client stops Botox injections, the wrinkles will go back the way they were before the cosmetic treatment.
 The muscles will slowly lose the relaxing effect from the Botox, and they will resume the normal development of wrinkles with movement.

-#4.
-The best time to use Botox is when the lines appear
+Botox Myth #4. — The best time for Botox injections is when fine lines appear

-Recently, many nurses and doctors have seen a significant increase in the number of millennials turning to Botox as a preventative treatment.
+Recently, many nurses and physicians have seen a significant increase in the number of millennials requesting Botox injections as a preventative treatment.
 Between 2011 and 2016, Botox use among millennials aged 19 to 34 increased by 87 percent!
-Some believe that if a client waits until fine lines and wrinkles become more noticeable, it might be more difficult to smooth out their appearance.
+Some believe that if a client waits until fine lines and wrinkles appear, it will be more difficult to smooth out their appearance.

 They don’t call it Brotox for nothing!
-In addition to more millennials requesting Botox treatments, doctors and nurses have seen more men come into the office to get Botox – many of them are in their 30s.
+Physicians and nurses have seen more men come into the office to get Botox – many of them are in their 30s.
 For some men, Botox can be used to soften up the face and make them more approachable.
 The American Society of Plastic Surgeons (ASPS) reports a 376 percent increase of men getting Botox between 2000 and 2016.

 Botox Training at National Laser Institute

-If you are a doctor, nurse or medical professional, then you are eligible to take our Botox and cosmetic injectables courses.
+If you are a physician, nurse or medical professional who have a passion for the health and beauty industry, then consider taking our Botox and cosmetic injectables courses.

-In just 2 weeks, you will learn a variety of cosmetic injectable treatments, including Botox, dermal fillers, Kybella, PRP and more!
+In just 2 weeks, you will learn a variety of cosmetic injectable treatments, including Botox, dermal fillers, Kybella, Platelet-Rich Plasma (PRP), PDO threads and more!